Since 2008, YBB has equipped thousands of incarcerated youth and adults with the physical and mental tools to change

 Our 70+ volunteer instructors currently reach an average of 250 students through 37 classes in 15 different facilities in 5 Washington State Counties each week.
 We teach at all custody levels, maximum, medium, and minimum, as well as solitary confinement.

 Our students give this work meaning.
 Each year we teach thousands of incarcerated people yoga, and bring meditation and asanas to a variety of populations, including youth, the mental health unit at the women’s prison, the Veteran’s pod at Kent Jail, and men in solitary at the Monroe prison.

 Incarcerated Teachers Trained

 In August of 2015, 10 men from 5 different prisons around the state were transferred to Stafford Creek Corrections Center to start their training.
 They graduated in February 2016 and are now teaching yoga classes at 5 facilities across the state.
-In October of this year, 10 women at Washington Corrections Center for Women, started their training and will graduate in April 2017.
+In October of 2016, 10 women at Washington Corrections Center for Women started their training, and 5 of them graduated in April 2017.